top of page

 Our Work

-My expectations of the work I conduct is that it is meaningful and impactful to Indigenous peoples.
+My expectations of the research I conduct is that it is meaningful and impactful to Indigenous peoples.
 My research would not be possible without the support of my community partners that serve Indigenous communities to meet their health and social needs.
 I hope that I am able to support their research ideas to the same degree they have done for me.

 Sans titre - 2.png